Flu Emergency: When to Call a Doctor

 - Personality changes such as aggressiveness

-Because of aspirin's link with Reye's syndrome, never give aspirin to children or teenagers without your doctor's approval.
+Because of its link to Reye's syndrome, never give aspirin to children or teenagers unless your doctor says it’s OK.

 What to Do in a Flu Emergency

-If you or a family member has any signs or symptoms of a flu emergency, call your doctor right away, or go to the emergency room.
-Do not delay.
+If you or a family member has any signs or symptoms of a flu emergency, call 911 right away or go to the emergency room.
+Don’t wait.